 Not everyone needs the same level of coverage.
 The car owner who has their own body shop and can modify or repair the car in-house has different requirements from someone who knows nothing about cars.

 With factory car warranties, many times the car buyer is at the mercy of whatever options come with the car.
-With an extended warranty or service contract, the owner gets to choose exactly what coverage they receive.
+With an extended warranty or service contract, however, the owner gets to choose exactly what coverage they receive.
 Although that similarity unites these two types of coverage plans, there are still plenty of differences between an extended warranty and a vehicle service contract .

 Protect Your Car with a Plan Through CarShield